-If your hardware configuration changes, use "Modify System Config..." in the site window Edit menu to change the parameters for a system in a site.
+If your hardware configuration changes, choose Modify System Config... from the site window Edit menu to change the parameters for a system in a site.

-To delete a system from a site, select it in the site window and choose "Delete Selected" in the Edit menu.
+To delete a system from a site, select it in the site window and choose Delete Selected System from the Edit menu.